 Rights for EU citizens and their families

-- People who, by 31 December 2020, have been continuously and lawfully living here for 5 years will be able to apply to stay indefinitely by getting ‘settled status’.
-That means they will be free to live here, have access to public funds and services and go on to apply for British citizenship
+People who, by 31 December 2020, have been continuously and lawfully living here for 5 years will be able to apply to stay indefinitely by getting ‘settled status’.
+This status means that EU Citizens can continue to be eligible for public services, such as health care and schools, public funds and pensions and British citizenship. apply for British citizenship

 EU citizens with settled status or temporary permission to stay will have the same access as they currently do to healthcare, pensions and other benefits in the UK.

 More information is available in the joint report about the agreement reached between the UK and the European Union on citizens’ rights.

 See our case studies for examples of how individual EU citizens’ status in the UK will be affected by the UK’s exit from the EU.

 The EU Settlement Scheme is free and the application process can be done online by downloaded the EU Exit: ID Document check on android or apple.